AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

   a) The level of the subprogram
   b) The level of any actual parameter corresponding to a formal parameter of an anonymous access type
   c) The level of each parameter that has a part with both one or more access discriminants and an unconstrained subtype
+  d) The level of any actual parameter corresponding to a formal parameter which is explicitly aliased

 For example: